 The EO, in its introductory comments, highlights the need for partnership between the federal government and actors within the private sector.
 So, while some aspects of the EO are specific to federal agencies, their interconnectedness with private entities means everyone can benefit from adopting the measures outlined by the Biden administration; it is only a matter of time until they become mandatory for everyone anyway.
 Hence, it is crucial to understand the EO and, more importantly, how to comply with it.
 We are here to help with both.

 A challenge you might not know you are facing

 Biden Administration’s Cyber Security Executive Order addresses improvements to the detection of cybersecurity vulnerabilities and incidents on government networks.
 More specifically, “increasing visibility into and detection of vulnerabilities and threats to agency networks”.
 Of course, network security solutions provide greater network visibility; however, the Physical Layer goes uncovered, meaning there is no protection at the hardware level.
 As a result, enterprises lack complete asset visibility.
 Thus, they’re unaware of the presence of Rogue Devices as well as exposed to hardware-based attacks originating from such assets.

 Spoofed Peripherals impersonate legitimate HIDs.
 And, having been manipulated on the Physical Layer, trigger no alert to any endpoint security tools as the device is recognized as legitimate.
 Network Implants sit on the Physical Layer and go completely undetected to all network security software solutions.
 This includes NAC, likewise triggering no alert.
 Rogue Devices can carry out harmful attacks that can impact the target’s network.
-Therefore, visibility must start at Layer 1.
+Therefore, visibility must start at Layer 1, the physical layer of the OSI model.
 There’s no use in having comprehensive visibility on all other OSI Layers if the first layer is left completely exposed.

 Started from the bottom, now we’re here